Skip to content

 • CreateSandbox returns immediately after acceptance; the caller must not infer readiness from the response alone.

-• The daemon must fail fast on invalid mounts, copies, unknown builtin_tools, invalid service declarations, or unsafe artifact targets.
+• The daemon must fail fast on invalid mounts, copies, unknown builtin_tools, invalid companion container declarations, or unsafe artifact targets.
 Duplicate sandbox_id returns a specific error code.

-• Optional services only report initial create/start result in V1; not restarted or runtime-monitored after readiness.
+• Companion containers only report initial create/start result in V1; not restarted or runtime-monitored after readiness.

 • If materialization fails after resources exist, cleanup continues on a daemon-owned background context with bounded timeout.